 A woman must be screened for breast and cervical cancer under the Centers for Disease Control and Prevention’s (CDC’s) National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
-The Breast and Cervical Cancer Services (BCCS) contractor or provider, through the Department of State Health Services (DSHS), is responsible for providing HHSC with verification that a woman has been screened and diagnosed using the NBCCEDP criteria.
+The Breast and Cervical Cancer Services (BCCS) contractor or provider, through the Texas Department of State Health Services (DSHS), is responsible for providing the Texas Health and Human Services Commission (HHSC) with verification that a woman has been screened and diagnosed using the NBCCEDP criteria.

 A woman is considered screened under the NBCCEDP if:

-- service provided by a provider and/or an entity funded at least in part by CDC Title XV funds,
+- service was provided by a provider and/or an entity funded at least in part by CDC Title XV funds;

 - state CDC Title XV grantee has elected to include such screening activities provided by the provider as screening activities pursuant to CDC Title XV.

 The 80th Texas Legislature passed Senate Bill 10, the Medicaid Reform Act, which authorized any health care provider to refer eligible women in need of treatment for breast or cervical cancer to Medicaid.
 Beginning September 1, 2007, any woman diagnosed with breast or cervical cancer may receive MBCC if they meet all eligibility requirements.
 The diagnosing provider refers the woman to a BCCS contractor who assists the woman in applying for MBCC.

 If Form H1034, Medicaid for Breast and Cervical Cancer, is received and the woman does not have a qualifying medical diagnosis, deny the application due to the woman not having a diagnosis for breast or cervical cancer.

 X—912 Active Treatment